rodneymanor/Gen-C-A/docs/app-architecture-unification.md

 - Inside `apps/backend`, expose every route currently proxied via `server.js`, using the existing controllers as a starting point.
 Ensure TikTok, Instagram, collections, notes, scripts, and viral content endpoints return the same payload shape as today.
 - Modify the Vercel `api/**` files and Next.js App Router handlers to delegate directly to the backend service over HTTP (or import shared service modules) while clearly marking them as temporary shims.
 - Remove fallback data paths from `server.js` once the backend responds consistently in development to avoid masking failures.

+Acceptance criteria for this phase (Chrome Extension slice):
+- `GET/POST /api/chrome-extension/youtube-transcript` return backend responses in dev and prod with identical shapes.
+- `POST /api/chrome-extension/idea-inbox/text` and `/idea-inbox/video` succeed under test/dev auth and 401 without.
+- No self-recursive calls in App Router; either direct backend call or rewrite-based delegation.
+ - All `api/**` serverless handlers removed (except the catch‑all); requests are served by backend (verified via `x-served-by: backend`).

 ### Phase 3 – Unify authentication & permissions
 - Implement a single Express middleware in `apps/backend` that verifies Firebase tokens for user routes and enforces role checks for admin routes.
 Reference the same middleware from every controller.